The Story of Moncus Park – A Tribute to Nature

 Saving the “Horse Farm” became a community-wide movement as hundreds of yard signs and bumper stickers dotted the Lafayette landscape.
 More than 4,000 residents signed the petition, hundreds sent letters to leaders, and the community donated $10,000 for the cause.
 It was clear that the Lafayette community wanted to see this beautiful show of nature preserved for generations to come.

 As awareness grew and people began to envision the possibilities, more leaders became involved.
-Joey Durel, then City-Parish President, negotiated with University of Louisiana’s President Dr. Ray Authement until 2008 when Dr. E. Joseph Savoie became the president.
+Joey Durel, then City-Parish President, negotiated with University of Louisiana at Lafayette’s President Dr. Ray Authement until 2008 when Dr. E. Joseph Savoie became the president.
 Together they devised a plan that preserved the “Horse Farm” and enabled it to become Moncus Park, nature’s central hub.

 In June 2007, the City Parish Council passed a resolution reaffirming their constituents’ desires to create Moncus Park.
 On July 3, 2012, the Council passed an ordinance allowing for the purchase of the property by the City.
 The trail of success has been blazed by the support of many more public officials and community leaders, including David T. Calhoun, who served as Lafayette Central Park’s first Executive Director from 2013-14.
 As one of the early key voices of support, Calhoun engaged the Community Foundation of Acadiana, which assisted in exploring the many possibilities of how the land could be purchased, developed, and maintained as a public park.